Shizen/shizen.github.io/_posts/2018-10-16-GitHub-Pages.md

 `layout` speaks to which layout template to use.  `title` is the title of this page (more or less).  `categories` are indexed by liquid for server-side scripting reference, as are `tags`.
 The `excerpt_separator` is also used by `Liquid` when it inserts an excerpt of a file (it tells `Liquid` where the excerpt ends).

-Markdown also "normally" allows for <mark>embedded markdown</mark>.
-This means you can literally just write your own html mixed with your markdown (which effectively is just a macro shorthand for you at that point).
-Some systems limit or filter which tags they will allow.
-I haven't researched or tested this aspect of github pages or jekyll.
+Markdown also "normally" allows for <mark>embedded html</mark>.
+This means you can literally just write your own html mixed with your markdown (which effectively makes your markup just a macro shorthand for html at that point).
+Some systems limit or filter which tags they will allow (for instance github itself).
+I haven't researched or tested what limits github pages or jekyll places, but they certainly allow <i>some</i> html ;).

 Jekyll also supports tag filters, which I believe is how `Liquid` is included in their ecosystem in the first place.
 It is not the only one.
 For instance, there is also a filter for syntax coloring--[`rouge`](http://rouge.jneen.net/).
 Of course, markdown does this already...